-The information in this announcement that relates to exploration fairly represents information and supporting documentation prepared by Mr David Nixon, a competent person who is a member of the Australian Institute of Mining and Metallurgy.
-Mr Nixon has a minimum of twenty years' experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a competent person as defined in the 2012 Edition of the Joint Ore Reserves Committee Australia Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
-Mr. Nixon is a related party of the Company, being the Technical Director, and holds securities in the Company.
+The information in this announcement fairly represents information and supporting documentation prepared by Mr David Nixon, a competent person who is a member of the Australasian Institute of Mining and Metallurgy.
+Mr Nixon has a minimum of twenty years' experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a competent person as defined in the 2012 Edition of the Joint Ore Reserves Committee Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
+Mr Nixon is a related party of the Company, being the Technical Director, and holds securities in the Company.
 Mr Nixon has consented to the inclusion in this announcement of the matters based on his information in the form and context in which it appears.
-The information in this announcement that relates to exploration results on the 14 Mile Well project was first released by the Company in its IPO prospectus dated 3 March 2021, and released on the ASX market announcements platform on 12 April 2021 (Prospectus).
-The Company confirms that it is not aware of any new information or data that materially affects the information included in the Prospectus.